 The medium format is not as « flexible » as the 35mm format, the strength of your work is that the photos and your approach leave the necessary space to make our own story as viewers.
 You sometimes felt the need to change the format in parallel according to the moments?

-The use of medium format was specifically because I wanted to be in control, the format has its limitations that are a positive, that space you speak about is paramount to my practice.
+The use of medium format was specifically because I wanted to be in control, the format has its positive limitations, that space you speak about is paramount to my practice.
 What I didn’t want to make is photographing in the tradition of photojournalism, the effects for example a wide-angle lens gives to composition – for me, that’s too easy too much 1,2,3 or dot to dot photography.
 A photograph for me has to breathe and let the viewer see through space.

 How did it go for the first few days?

-In all honesty, I was concerned at first – I am South Asian by heritage but born in Forest Gate, East London.
+In all honesty, I was concerned at first – I am South Asian by heritage but was born in Forest Gate, East London.
 There was this duality in play – issues around racism in the army and also these ideas as a boy I wanted to be in the army.
-I can revert back to my east London, cockney accent and it’s interesting that after a few days the soldiers I feel didn’t see me as any other – the only time I can remember a look of surprise was when I was speaking to the Afghanis working in the camp in broken Urdu/ Hindi – I think the soldiers were taken back by that.
+I can revert to my east London, cockney accent and, interestingly, after a few days the soldiers I feel didn’t see me as any other – the only time I can remember a look of surprise was when I was speaking to the Afghanis working in the camp is broken Urdu/ Hindi – I think the soldiers were taken back by that.
 My connection was fine with the soldiers I was living and walking with them every day.
 As a photographer, I am singular in my mindset I am there to make photographs and I navigated whatever or whoever I needed to do so.

 « Acceptance comes from mutual respect as a human being. »